 Don’t get me wrong, oven roasting works on bratwurst as well, but there is no way to get the same flavors, the same browning and caramelization in the oven.
 Baking takes a bit longer as well, tends to dry out the sausages more, and it takes time to pre-heat the oven.

 How to cook bratwurst?

 Just like a great tasting steak, bratwurst needs to be seared first over high heat, then cooked to doneness.
-Searing adds an immense depth of flavor to any sausage.
+Searing adds an immense depth of flavor to any sausage, like bockwurst, or Italian sausage.
 This step must no be skipped.
 Once the sausage is well-browned and aromatic, cook it on a lower heat until done.
 It’s that simple!